Edictum

 Lifecycle Callbacks

-Register on_deny and on_allow callbacks on the Edictum instance to react to every governance decision:
+Register on_block and on_allow callbacks on the Edictum instance to react to every enforcement decision:

 def log_allow(envelope):